 Fiverr chose its name because it features projects that pay anywhere from $5 and up.
 You’ll need to fill out a profile with your skills and experience.
 If you have a special skill, you can also post a service, like “I will design an outstanding logo“ or “I will help you with your online dating profile.”

-Freelancer matches freelancers with employers for short- or long-term projects.
-Some of its major job and project categories include IT, business services, writing, translation, sales, marketing, and data entry.
+Freelancer matches contractors with employers for short- or long-term projects.
+Some of its 1,350-plus job and project categories include IT, business services, writing, translation, sales, marketing and data entry.
 As the candidate, you can place bids on projects that you’d like to complete.

-Craigslist is another option, though you may have to search the site in different cities to get a full sense of what’s available.
-Craigslist doesn’t have a very thorough vetting process, so make sure the postings aren’t scams.
+Classified websites are another option, though you may have to search the site in different cities to get a full sense of what’s available.
+Craigslist, for example, doesn’t have an extensive vetting process, so make sure the postings aren’t scams.

 Are you interested in supplementing your income with a lucrative side gig?
-Check out this guide for 30 tips on turning your talent into extra income.
+Check out our guide for 30 tips on turning your talent into extra income.